Code-Institute-Submissions/iKelvvv-MS4/README.md

 [Go to the top](#table-of-contents)

-As a big foodie, I have always enjoyed going out to different restuarants to try new cuisines.
-The simplest way is to book a table at restaurants.
-The booking system is best when its simple to use and asks for the necessary information.
+As a big foodie, I have always enjoyed going out to different restaurants to try new cuisines.
+The simplest way is to book a table at a restaurant.
+The booking system is best when it's simple to use and asks for the necessary information.

-This project will showcase simplicity and ease to booking a table, update a booking, create a personal profile and to update a profile.
+This project will showcase simplicity and ease to booking a table, update a booking, cancel a booking, create a personal profile and update a profile.

 <a name="strategy"></a>